tryyang2001/tp/docs/DeveloperGuide.md

 (not shown in diagram).
 Since the old profile instance is being dereferenced, it has reached the end of the lifeline, shown by a cross at its lifeline.
 The profile in the StartState will then be returned to the dataManager.

+####Design Considerations
+The purpose of replacing the new profile with the old profile is to ensure that if the new user decides to close the program without finishing creating profile, the profile attributes keyed in by the user will not be saved.
+It will only save all the profile attributes when all the attributes has been inputted by the user are present and valid.

 Note: Due to limitation of the uml diagram, the lifeline could not be deleted after the 'X'.
 ## Product scope
 ### Target user profile